edgelesssys/marblerun.sh/content/docs/workflows/define-manifest.md

 ---
-title: "Defining a Manifest"
+title: "Defining a manifest"
 date: 2020-11-19T16:44:36+01:00
 draft: false
 weight: 1
 ---

-# Defining a Manifest
+# Defining a manifest

-The Manifest is a simple JSON file that determines the key properties of your cluster: `Packages`, `Marbles`, `Secrets`, and `RecoveryKeys`.
+The manifest is a simple JSON file that determines the key properties of your cluster: `Packages`, `Marbles`, `Secrets`, and `RecoveryKeys`.
 This article describes how to define these in your `manifest.json`.

 For a working example see the manifest of the [emojivoto demo](https://github.com/edgelesssys/emojivoto/blob/main/tools/manifest.json).
 See also the [sample and template manifests](https://github.com/edgelesssys/marblerun/tree/master/samples).

 ## Manifest:Packages

-The `Packages` section of the Manifest lists all the secure enclave software packages that your application uses.
+The `Packages` section of the manifest lists all the secure enclave software packages that your application uses.
 A package is defined by the following properties.

 * `UniqueID`: this value will pin this package to one specific release build of an application.
 It represents the globally unique ID of the enclave software package; on SGX, this corresponds to the `MRENCLAVE` value, which is the SHA-256 hash of the enclave's initial contents and its configuration.
 * `SignerID`: this value limits Marblerun to only accept releases signed by a given public key.
 On SGX, this corresponds to the `MRSIGNER` value, which is the SHA-256 hash of the enclave issuer's RSA-3072 public key.